 The Jesuits have reiterated the need for sustained transformational relationship-building in their Universal Apostolic Preferences, particularly UAP 2, Walking with the Excluded.

-The Dismantling Racism Team builds relationships with the black Catholic community at the Church of the Resurrection in Bond Hill, including through the Xavier Jesuit Academy opening on-site in the Fall of 2023.
+The Team builds relationships with the Catholic community in Bond Hill, particularly through Xavier Jesuit Academy, which opened in the Fall of 2023.
 The Team also encourages parishioners and parish staff to support black-owned businesses when possible.

 Finally, the Team also collaborates with the AMOS Project on advocating for racial and economic justice in our community.